pearc18hackathon/pearc18hackathon/Hackathon_Template.md

-# PEARC 2018 Hackathon Template
+# PEARC 2018 Hackathon Template (adapt to your needs)

 ## Contributors
  * Name